-- All new commercial buildings shall have exterior wall articulation every 20 horizontal feet and shall include varied exterior treatment, e.g., varied materials, painting, etc. along the entire façade. - b.
+- a.
+All new commercial buildings shall have exterior wall articulation every 20 horizontal feet and shall include varied exterior treatment, e.g., varied materials, painting, etc. along the entire façade. - b.
 All new commercial buildings shall have display windows on the primary frontage, occupying at least 50% of horizontal linear dimension of wall and located not more than three feet above the finished grade.
+Display windows shall be recessed in the wall a minimum of three (3) feet, and their contents shall be visible through transparent glass.
 Windows mounted on the exterior façade, non-transparent glass, and non-glass materials covering the inside or outside of any portion of the display window are prohibited.